alon-karmona1/Machine_learning/README.md

 I will model SVM and perform Hyperparameter Tuning to find the best configuration, I will show the accuracy percentages of the model selected on the training and validation set, the separating straight equation, and I will understand the straight equation regarding the importance of each feature for classification.

 ✔**D. Unsupervised Learning - Clustering -**<br>
 I will run the K-means algorithm and try different K values, I will check different from the previous models you ran and compare the cluster results for different K values that you tested.
-Find out what number of classes I will choose by the Silhouette Index, and the Davies - Bouldin Index.
+Find out what number of classes I will choose by the Silhouette measure, and the Davies - Bouldin measure.

 ✔**E. Comparison between the models - Evaluation**<br>
 I will compare the performance of the three models (SVM, DT, MLP) and calculate the precision, recall, and F-1 scores for each model in order to examine what is the best model according to these indices, and what my conclusions are from it.